Fish Hoek railway station

 Fish Hoek railway station is a railway station in Fish Hoek, Cape Town, South Africa.
 The station opened on 1 December 1890 as the first station on the extension from Kalk Bay to Simon's Town, the present-day terminus.
 It was electrified in 1928.
 Fish Hoek is served by Southern Line services operated by Metrorail.

-Due to the line converging to single-track south of Fish Hoek, many trains terminate at the station.
+The station has park-and-ride facilities located on Beach Road, operated by the City of Cape Town.